Principal bundles under reductive groups: Introduction

-In the general case, where neither $k$ is algebraically closed nor $X$ has a $k$\nd point, it is possible to proceed by replacing principal bundles with groupoids.
-A groupoid over $X$ is a $k$\nd scheme $K$ with source and target morphisms $d_1$ and $d_0$ from $K$ to $X$, together with a composition
+In the general case, where $k$ need not be algebraically closed and $X$ need not have a $k$\nd point, it is possible to proceed by replacing principal bundles with groupoids.
+A groupoid over a $k$\nd scheme $X$ is a $k$\nd scheme $K$ with source and target $k$\nd morphisms $d_1$ and $d_0$ from $K$ to $X$, together with an identity $X \to K$ and a composition

-which is associative and has identities and inverses.
-The target and source morphisms define on $K$ a structure of scheme over $X \times_k X$, and the restriction of $K$ to the diagonal is a group scheme $K^\mathrm{diag}$ over $X$.
-We have a category of groupoids over $X$ up to conjugacy, where a morphism from $K'$ to $K$ is an equivalence class under conjugation by by cross-sections of $K^\mathrm{diag}$.
-The groupoid $K$ is said to be transitive affine if it is affine and faithfully flat over $X \times_k X$.
-Any principal $G$\nd bundle $P$ over $X$ gives rise to a transitive affine groupoid $\underline{\Iso}_G(P)$ over $X$, whose points in a $k$\nd scheme $S$ above $(x_0,x_1)$ are the isomorphisms from $P_{x_1}$ to $P_{x_0}$ of principal $G$\nd bundles over $X_S$.
-On the other hand the fibre above a $k$\nd point $x$ of $X$ of the source morphism of a transitive affine groupoid $K$ is a principal bundle under the fibre of $K^\mathrm{diag}$ above $x$.
+which is associative and has inverses.
+The target and source morphisms define on $K$ a structure of scheme over $X \times_k X$, and its pullback along the diagonal is a group scheme $K^\mathrm{diag}$ over $X$.
+We have a category of groupoids over $X$ up to conjugacy, where a morphism from $K'$ to $K$ is an equivalence class under conjugation by cross-sections of $K^\mathrm{diag}$.
+Suppose that $X$ is non-empty.
+Then a groupoid $K$ over $X$ is said to be transitive affine if it is affine and faithfully flat over $X \times_k X$.
+Any principal $G$\nd bundle $P$ over $X$ gives rise to a transitive affine groupoid $\underline{\Iso}_G(P)$ over $X$, whose points in a $k$\nd scheme $S$ above $(x_1,x_0)$ are the isomorphisms from $P_{x_0}$ to $P_{x_1}$ of principal $G$\nd bundles over $S$.
 A transitive affine groupoid $K$ over $X$ will be called reductive if the fibres of $K^\mathrm{diag}$ are reductive.
-Then we have the following result, which can be shown to contain Theorems~\ref{t:repr} and \ref{t:reprpt}.
+Then we have the following result, which can be shown to contain Theorems~\ref{t:repr} and \ref{t:reprpt} (cf.\ Theorem~\ref{t:main}\ref{i:mainexist}).

-\begin{thm} Let $X$ be a scheme over a field $k$ of characteristic $0$ for which $H^0(X,\sO_X)$ is a henselian local ring with residue field $k$.
+\begin{thm} Let $X$ be a scheme over a field $k$ of characteristic $0$ for which $H^0(X,\sO_X)$ is a henselian local $k$\nd algebra with residue field $k$.
 Then the category of reductive groupoids over $X$ up to conjugacy has an initial object. \end{thm}

 For the formulation of general theorems, it is simple and convenient to work with groupoids over $X$ as in Theorem~\ref{t:init}, but this does not directly give a description of principal bundles over $X$.
 However an equivalent form of Theorem~\ref{t:init} analogous to Theorem~\ref{t:repr} can be obtained by replacing the reductive $k$\nd groups of Theorem~\ref{t:repr} by reductive groupoids over the spectrum of an algebraic closure of $k$.